A sunny Christmas Day is expected for much of the United States

 115.6 million Americans expected to travel this holiday seasonDec.
 21, 201901:13

-For example, at New York City's LaGuardia Airport where an average of 43,000 people pass through daily, up to 50,000 travelers are expected on Monday, Tuesday and Thursday, TSA officials said.
+For example, at New York City's LaGuardia Airport where an average of 43,000 people pass through daily, up to 50,000 travelers are expected Monday, Tuesday and Thursday, Transportation Security Administration officials said.

 Then at nearby Newark Liberty International Airport in New Jersey, a typical weekday sees about 60,000 passengers and crew members screened, but nearly 70,000 are likely to come through Monday, Tuesday and Thursday, according to the TSA.

-Los Angeles might be among the few major U.S. cities to feel a chill, at least by its sunny standards, with a forecast high of 56 degrees on Wednesday — down from 63 degrees on Christmas Day last year and 71 degrees on Dec.
+Los Angeles might be among the few major U.S. cities to feel a chill, at least by its sunny standards, with a forecast high of 56 degrees Wednesday — down from 63 degrees Christmas Day last year and 71 degrees Dec.
 25, 2017.

 And just 400 miles to the north, San Francisco is set for a 53-degree Wednesday, down from 59 degrees last year and 56 degrees on Christmas Day in 2017.

-If you're absolutely desperate for snow and money is no object, then head over to Telluride, Colorado, where there's the possibility white Christmas.
-A little more than one inch could fall on that southwest Colorado winter getaway on Wednesday.
+If you're absolutely desperate for snow and money is no object, then head over to Telluride, Colorado, where there's the possibility of a white Christmas.
+A little more than 1 inch could fall on that southwest Colorado winter getaway Wednesday.

-Santa Claus will still need to bundle up this week, as it'll be negative 16 degrees in North Pole, Alaska, on Wednesday, forecasters said.
+Santa Claus will still need to bundle up this week, as it'll be minus 16 degrees in North Pole, Alaska, on Wednesday, forecasters said.